 Urban Health, Healthy Communities and built environment, Public Health Management, Practice, and Preparedness, Injury Prevention, Environmental Health

-John A. Steward, R.E.H.S., MPH, is a Senior Academic Professional and has been a member of the faculty in the School of Public Health of Georgia State University since 2006.
+John A. Steward, R.E.H.S., MPH, Senior Academic Professional, has been a member of the faculty in the School of Public Health of Georgia State University since 2006.

-Mr. Steward teaches graduate-level courses in public health, urban health, and environmental health.
+Mr. Steward teaches graduate-level courses in public health, urban health, built environment, and environmental health.
 Prior to joining the School of Public Health faculty, Steward served in the Commissioned Corps of the United States Public Health Service and retired as a Captain following a 30 year career.
-Steward was assigned to the Centers for Disease Control and Prevention and the Agency for Toxic Substances and Disease Registry for 20 years as an environmental health scientist and program manager, with program assignments included injury prevention, chronic disease prevention, toxic substances exposures in communities, health disparities, and public health leadership and administration.
-Prior to joining CDC, Steward served in the Indian Health Service for 10 years on the Navajo Indian Reservation in Arizona and at the area office in California as an environmental health officer and consultant.
+Steward was assigned to the Centers for Disease Control and Prevention and the Agency for Toxic Substances and Disease Registry in Atlanta for 20 years as an environmental health scientist and program manager, with assignments involving injury prevention, chronic disease prevention, toxic substances exposures in communities, health disparities, and public health leadership and administration.
+Prior to joining CDC, Steward served for 10 years in the Indian Health Service on the Navajo Indian Reservation in Arizona and at the area office in California as an environmental health officer and consultant.

 Mr. Steward’s education includes environmental health (B.S., Indiana State University and M.P.H., University of Michigan) and a graduate certificate in non-profit management and social enterprise (Georgia State University).
 He has completed additional graduate education in epidemiology at the University of Minnesota and at Emory University.